chrisroberts/kitchen-lxc/README.md

 The LXC driver for the Chef convergence integration test harness, [Test Kitchen](https://github.com/test-kitchen).

-Kitchen LXC creates an ephemeral clone of a "base" LXC container to run a test suite.
+Kitchen LXC uses ephemeral containers to run a test suite.

-You may want to use the
+You may want to use this instead of the
 [Docker driver](https://github.com/portertech/kitchen-docker).

 ## Installation